sergio-garcia-clones/angular2-webpack2-typescript2/README.md

 * Webpack 2
 * Typescript 2
 * Angular2 Material alpha 9-3
-* Docker container for workflows
+* Redux store with Ng2-Redux
 * SASS for styling
 * Code checking with Tslint and Codelyzer